tfsaggregator/tfsaggregator/readme.md

 ![Develop Build status](https://tfsaggregator.visualstudio.com/_apis/public/build/definitions/2e747373-c780-4b2c-823d-98a3fd2b4e99/1/badge)

-This server side plugin, for TFS 2013 update 2 up to TFS 2018.3 and Azure DevOps Server 2019, enables running custom script when Work Items change, allowing dynamic calculation of field values in TFS and more.
+This server side plugin, for TFS 2013 update 2 up to TFS 2018.3 and Azure DevOps Server 2019 and 2020, enables running custom script when Work Items change, allowing dynamic calculation of field values in TFS and more.
 (For example: Dev work + Test Work = Total Work).

+# Documentation
 The complete documentation is available on the [project's Documentation Site](https://tfsaggregator.github.io/).

 > # Deprecation notice